KaiFireborn/kyriel/README.md

 - Seniply - https://stevep99.github.io/seniply/
 - Callum - https://github.com/manna-harbour/miryoku/tree/master/docs/reference
 - SplitKB Kyria and its Discord community - https://github.com/qmk/qmk_firmware/blob/master/keyboards/splitkb/kyria/keymaps/default/readme.md
+- COLEMAK-DH, QWERTY and its German version - some key placements on the latter proved to be interesting after all
 - QMK and its Discord community
-- Some other layouts from KeymapDB - https://keymapdb.com/?isSplit=true&keyboard=Kyria
+- Some other layouts from KeymapDB - https://keymapdb.com/?isSplit=true&keyboard=Kyri`a`